cube-js/cube/docs/content/Cube-Cloud/Index.md

 ## Develop Cube.js projects

 You can use Cube Cloud IDE to develop and run Cube.js applications.
-By connecting your Github account, you can keep your data schema under version control.
+By connecting your GitHub account, you can keep your data schema under version control.

 ![](https://raw.githubusercontent.com/cube-js/cube.js/master/docs/content/Cube-Cloud/cube-ide.png)